How are European energy policies affecting biodiversity and ecosystem services in countries globally?

 This EKLIPSE activity addresses three major objectives:

-1. To produce synthesized knowledge on the effect of a low-carbon energy policy on biodiversity and ecosystem services beyond the EU boundaries
+1. To produce synthesised knowledge on the effect of a low-carbon energy policy on biodiversity and ecosystem services beyond the EU boundaries

 2. To better understand the mechanisms by which energy policy interconnects with biodiversity and ecosystems services in an unforeseen way